SamHusbands21/thesis/README.md

 Lastly, the model_calibration.py files can be run.
 This implement the evaluations of calibration performance for each algorithm, again outputting figures to the filepath ./figures

 It should be noted that this code is really here to give a flavour of the code that was run in a more interpretable format.
 The real code run used more parallelisation to improve run time, at the expense of there being many more files and less interpretablity.
+Much of the model building utilised hex; https://hex.cs.bath.ac.uk/ in order to further improve run time.
 If there are an questions, please do email sam.husbands21@gmail.com.